redibox/trend/README.md

 #### Fetch all items in a trend

-The are pre-sorted highest score descending.
+These are pre-sorted highest score descending.

 ```js
 kittensTrend.fetch().then((items) => {